adam-atamnia/general_apps_public/Privacy-Policy.md

 **Privacy Policy**

 **Introduction**
 By using the app, you accept these conditions.
+They may or may not be applicable to you.

 **Information We Collect**
 We may request information such as your name or email address.
 We may also use third-party services that may collect data.